keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Mako Sanada.md

 **Mako Sanada** is the pilot and a cqb expert in Glass One.
 She is a human and ace pilot, turned special operative in the IAR.

+While less serious than her superior, Mako is a very focused person and accomplished agent of the IAR.
+She got through flight school top of her class and has a natural talent in close quarters combat, preferring dual pistols.

 Medium Humanoid
 AC: 16 (Leather Armor)
 HP: 83 (8d10+24)